D-E-F-E-A-T-2/being_productive/README.md

 # being_productive
-Keeping a check on our work performance will help in becoming more work productive, So am sharing my little aoutomated python script called work_checker
+Keeping a check on our work performance will help in becoming more work productive, So am sharing my little aoutomated python script work_checker